MarekSuchanek/MI-AFP_B182-1_hw00/README.md

  * This homework is optional but highly recommended.
  * If you encounter some trouble, create an issue in your repository.
- * In case you find abug or have an idea how to improve assignment project, create an issue or PR in this repository.
+ * In case you find a bug or have an idea how to improve the assignment project, create an issue or PR in this repository.

 ## License